 If you pick one of the GitHub options or Bitbucket Cloud, then Azure DevOps will need need to know how to authenticate to those services.
-Azure DevOps makes this easy and will walk you through the process of signing into those services and configuring the proper access.
-Once access is configured, Azure DevOps will store that information in what is called a Service Connection, which can be found under the settings for your Azure DevOps Project.
+Azure DevOps makes this easy, and it will walk you through the process of signing into those services and configuring the proper access.
+Once access is configured, Azure DevOps will store that information into what is called a Service Connection, which can be found under the settings for your Azure DevOps Project.

 Once access is squared away you will be presented with two basic options, as shown in the screenshot below.

 The first option is Starter pipeline.
-This will take you to a web editor that will be pre-populated with some basic YAML Pipeline code.
+If you choose this it will take you to a web editor that will be pre-populated with some basic YAML Pipeline code.
 In the upper-right corner, you will see a button that says 'Save and run'.
 There's no need to run this pipeline right now.
 So, you can click on the dropdown and select 'Save' instead.
-This will do 2 things:'
+This will do 2 things: